DallanL/netsapiens-asyncio/README.md

 # netsapiens-asyncio

-An asynchronous Python client library for the Netsapiens PBX API, providing easy integration with your hosted PBX system.
+An asynchronous Python client library for the Netsapiens PBX APIv2, providing easy integration with your hosted PBX system.

 ## Installation